HuobiRDCenter/huobi_Python/README.md

 | Margin        | MarginClient  | Private | Rest               |
 | ETF           | ETFClient     | Private | Rest               |

+#### Customized Host
+The client class support customized host so that you can define your own host, refer to example in later section.

 #### Public and Private

 There are two types of privacy that is correspondent with privacy of API: